Sky-Sea-IOT/RabbitUI/README.en-US.md

 Import the file directly in the browser using the script and link tags, and use the global variable `Rabbit`.

-> Note: Before you can introduce rabbit.min.js, you need to introduce the dependencies [popper](https://popper.js.org/) and [moment](http://momentjs.com/) yourself

 ```html
 <!--import the style-->
 <link rel="stylesheet" href="dist/styles/rabbit.css">